nick2047/nick2047/README.md

 - 👋 Hi, I’m @nick2047
 - 👀 I’m interested in coding!
-- 🌱 I’m currently majoring in computer science.
+- 🌱 I’m currently majoring in Artificial intelligence and Machine Learning.

 <!---
 nick2047/nick2047 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.